Coronavirus response page

 I’m worried that my child will have lost some of their confidence having been away from lessons for so long

-By the time our full programme of lessons resumes, our swimmers will have been out of the water for almost six months.
-A lot will have changed in this time, and some children may be nervous about returning to lessons.
+A lot has changed over the last few months, and some children may be nervous about returning to lessons.
 Others may seem less confident once they are in the water.
 For some, though, it will be like they have never been away!

-Our teachers are expecting a ‘resettling in’ period when our lessons restart, and will adapt their lesson plans to suit the individual needs of each swimmer.
+Our teachers are expecting a ‘resettling in’ period, and will adapt their lesson plans to suit the individual needs of each swimmer.
 We will help them get their confidence back – we have plenty of experience helping children through the ‘water wobbles’.
 We will work with you as well, giving advice and support where needed to help your children in their learn to swim lessons.

-All of our instructors receive regular training to ensure that they are able to adapt lessons to ensure our swimmers feel confident and able.
+All of our instructors receive regular training to ensure that they are able to adapt lessons so that our swimmers feel confident and able.